-As with every surgery, swelling should be expected after a breast augmentation procedure as well.
-However, patients can reduce the amount of swelling after the surgery if they follow the doctor's instructions on the list of medications that should be avoided before the surgery.
-Doctors recommend this because certain medications can increase bleeding after surgery, which contributes to bruising and swelling.
-You are strongly advised to take this list of medications very seriously.
-It includes many over-the counter vitamins and herbal products that most people believe are harmless and have no idea that they can affect surgery.
-If one or more of these medications have been prescribed for your health by your primary care physician (pcp), you need to inform your plastic surgeon of this so the two physicians can discuss possible temporary discontinuation of the drugs around the time of surgery.
+As with every surgery, some swelling should be expected after a breast augmentation procedure and the amount that occurs can vary considerably.
+Patient can reduce the amount of swelling after the surgery if they follow the doctor's instructions on the list of medications that should be avoided before the surgery.
+Doctors recommend this because certain medications can increase bleeding after surgery, which contributes to swelling and slows recovery.

-Most of this ‘swelling' is, in reality, a displacement of the gel or saline fluid in the implant to the upper pole of the breast due to the tightness of the lower chest muscle.
-As this muscle stretches and relaxes in the weeks to months after surgery, the breast implant material flows more to the bottom of the breast, where it is supposed to be.
+Most of what people refer to as 'swelling' is, in reality, a displacement of the fluid in the implant to the upper pole of the breast due to the tightness of the lower chest muscle initially after surgery.
+The lower pole of the breast is much tighter than the upper pole so the saline or silicone gel is displaced to the upper pole of the implant creating a lot of fullness above the breasts on the chest.
+As this muscle stretches and relaxes, the breast implant material flows more to the bottom of the breast, where it is supposed to be.
 Hence, a majority of the 'swelling' is more of a perception than a reality.

 One of the biggest risks of surgery is bleeding both during the procedure and in the early postoperative period.
 In order to safeguard patients from excessive bleeding, surgeons provide them with a list of medications to avoid prior to undergoing the surgery.
 These medications include aspirin, Ibuprofen, Vitamin E and any other medication, which can increase bleeding with surgery and should be strictly avoided for two weeks prior to elective surgery if possible.
 In addition, patients are advised to avoid smoking at least three to four weeks before the surgery date to reduce the risk of healing problems as well as pneumonia after anesthesia.